 Condition Assessment

-• Conduct TV inspections and smoke testing of all 690+ miles of sewer mains.
+Conduct TV inspections and smoke testing of 715 miles of gravity sewer mains.

 Capacity Assessment